Funded Partners

 Provides free legal advice, representation, and community education in civil legal matters to low income individuals and families, targeted towards older individuals in social and economic need.
 LAS handles a wide variety of civil legal matters, but focuses upon protecting victims of domestic violence, assistance with unfair housing and mortgage lending practices, special education and disability issues, and access to health care.

-Student Assistance Program (STARS)
+STARS Student Assistance Program

 www.starsnashville.org